-- Practice Chinese medicine safely and effectively in a clinical setting - 2.
-Apply biomedical knowledge to better evaluate and manage their patients' conditions (MAc, MACM); Integrate biomedical information to better evaluate and manage their patients' conditions (DACM)
+- 1. Practice Chinese medicine safely and effectively in a clinical setting - Apply biomedical knowledge to better evaluate and manage their patients' conditions (MAc, MACM); Integrate biomedical information to better evaluate and manage their patients' conditions (DACM) - 3.
+Recognize situations requiring referral or emergency interventions and respond appropriately (MAc, MACM); Analyze situations requiring referral or emergency interventions and respond appropriately (DACM)

-- 3. Recognize situations requiring referral or emergency interventions and respond appropriately (MAc, MACM); Analyze situations requiring referral or emergency interventions and respond appropriately (DACM) - 4.
-Communicate and collaborate effectively with other healthcare providers and appreciate additional approaches to patient care and treatment - 5.
+- 4. Communicate and collaborate effectively with other healthcare providers and appreciate additional approaches to patient care and treatment - 5.
 Communicate effectively with patients - 6.
-Apply the principles of evidence informed practice to patient care using information from a variety of sources, including texts, research data, continuing education seminars, journals, professional consultations and other medical information sources (MAc, MACM); Integrate the principles of evidence informed practice into original written work and into patient care using information from a variety of sources, including texts, research data, continuing education seminars, journals, professional consultations and other medical information sources (DACM) - 7.
+Apply the principles of evidence informed practice to patient care using information from a variety of sources, including texts, research data, continuing education seminars, journals, professional consultations and other medical information sources (MAc, MACM); Integrate the principles of evidence informed practice into original written work and into patient care using information from a variety of sources, including texts, research data, continuing education seminars, journals, professional consultation seminars, journals, professional consultation from a variety of sources, including texts, research data, continuing education seminars, journals, professional consultations and other medical information sources (DACM) - 7.
 Demonstrate the necessary skills to establish, manage and grow a private practice - 8.
 Understand the importance of lifelong learning, including developing their awareness of qi in themselves, both professionally and personally, and their patients (MAc, MACM); Understand the importance of lifelong learning, including: - a.
 Appraising areas of professional weakness and formulating plans for their remediation. - b.
 Investigating a variety of resources for ongoing professional development. - c.
 Using available professional development resources to respond to changes in the local, state, regional, and national health care environment. - d.
 Developing their awareness of qi in themselves, both professionally and personally, and their patients.
 (DACM)